libheartbeats/heartbeats-simple-sys/README.md

 ## Dependencies

-In order to use the `heartbeats-simple-sys` crate, you must have the `heartbeats-simple` libraries installed to the system.
+In order to use the `heartbeats-simple-sys` crate, you must have the `heartbeats-simple` libraries installed to the system where they can be found by `pkg-config`.

 ## Usage
 Add `heartbeats-simple-sys` as a dependency in `Cargo.toml`: